wgsscapstone/dh-topic-models/README.md

 Hopefully, you were able to get this all to work and run on GitHub.
 Next, you should try to tweak the output.
 An obvious next step is to play with a different number of topics.
-You can also edit the file "info.json" and name the topics and edit the "index.html" file to name your model.
+You can also edit the file "info.json"  and name the topics (located in the 'data' folder) and edit the "index.html" file to name your model (in 'dh-topic-models' folder).